os.path

 os.path.expanduser()

 Expand the tilde (~) character to the user’s home directory.
 On Unix systems, it uses the HOME environment variable or looks up the password database.
-On Windows, it uses USERPROFILE or a combination of HOMEPATH and HOMEDRIVE.
+On Windows, it uses USERPROFILE or a combination of HOMEPATH and HOMEDRIVE to resolve the correct home location.

 os.path.expanduser(path)